galex505/elasticsearch-cluster-manual/setup/index.rst

 - A fully functional installation of Analysis Cockpit version 4.x
 - At least two additional nodes with a similar high-end spec
 - High-performance low-latency networking between all nodes
+- All the nodes have a FQDN and can resolve each other's FQDNs and the Analysis Cockpit's FQDN

 Analysis Cockpit preparation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~